 Message permissions:

-Copy the generated URL at the bottom and open it in your browser.
+Copy the generated install link at the bottom and open it in your browser.
 Discord will ask you to authorize the bot.

 Complete the authorization flow: select your server, click Continue, review permissions, click Authorise, and confirm the success message.